What kind of care do preterm babies need?

 - Mothers at risk of preterm birth (e.g. those who have had a preterm birth before) need to be aware that it may happen again, and plan accordingly.

 - Health workers caring for pregnant women need to assess their risk of delivering preterm and be able to recognize and manage conditions that can lead to preterm birth (e.g. pre-eclampsia, a condition in pregnancy that causes the mother to have high blood pressure).

 - Women in preterm labour should give birth at a health facility where they and their babies can get the care they need.
-They may need to be referred from a clinic to a hospital, and the safest time to do this is when the baby is still in the womb.
+They may need to be referred to a hospital where more advanced care is available, and the safest time to do this is when the baby is still in the womb.

 - Delivery by caesarean section or early induction of labour that is not medically necessary should be avoided.

 - Women in preterm labour, before 34 weeks of pregnancy have been completed, should receive steroid injections to speed up the development of the baby’s lungs.

 - All babies need to be protected from infections: everyone who touches the mother or the baby should have clean hands.
 Medical examinations and procedures should only be done if necessary.
 Sterile gloves and cutting devices should be used for clamping and cutting the umbilical cord.